Guldariya-Kurbonova/Uber_project/README.md

 ## 3. Supply-Demand Mismatch
 ### Objective:
 To identify periods when the number of requests exceeds the number of completed trips, indicating potential supply shortages.
 ### Questions:
 Supply vs. Demand: Are there periods when the number of trip requests exceeds the number of trips completed?
 What are the times or dates when supply might not meet demand?

+### 3.1 Requests vs. Completed Trips
+To achieve the objective, I began by analyzing the relationship between requests and completed trips using the following query: [Open SQL Query](uber_request/3_supply_demand.sql).